 This is what completes Natural Language Processing and bridges the communication gap between machines and human beings.

 Automated journalism is a classic example of NLG.
 AI is implemented to scrape data from various sources of news across the web and then create a short summary of the news which is ready to be published.
-This would take human being hours of hard work only for limited and nonexhaustive results.
+This would take human beings hours of hard work only for limited and nonexhaustive results.

 The importance of NLP